connorskees/connorskees.github.io/content/blog/iterative-tree-traversal.md

 This isn't any particular traversal, and you're free to change it up quite a bit.
 This is the basic code I use when I need to visit every node in a tree using DFS.

-Again, BFS is the exact same, except you pop from the front:
+As mentioned previously, BFS is the exact same except that you pop from the front:

 ```python
 from collections import deque